lexonegit/Unity-Twitch-Chat/README.md

 # Unity Twitch Chat

-This is a lightweight and efficient [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.<br>The primary goal is to be able to read and send chat messages as efficiently as possible.
+This is a lightweight and efficient [Twitch.tv IRC](https://dev.twitch.tv/docs/irc/) client for Unity.

-In short, this allows you to integrate Twitch Chat to your Unity projects.
+In short, this allows you to integrate Twitch Chat to your Unity projects.<br>The primary goal is to be able to read and send chat messages as efficiently as possible.

 ## Chat message example
 <img src="https://user-images.githubusercontent.com/18125997/210407885-b2c49e1e-4537-41e9-ad5b-2d8c4c8f1077.png">